 Like most gaming headphones, the Cooler Master MH630 are bulky and aren't very portable.
 While their ear cups can swivel to lay flat, they still have a big footprint and need to be stored in a bag when you're on the go.
 However, as these are gaming headphones, you likely won't be moving them all the time.

 These headphones have an acceptable build quality.
-The plastic ear cups feel cheap while the cloth padding on the cups and headband seems like it can flatten over time.
-However, these headphones use a braided cable and have a detachable boom microphone, which makes them feel more sturdy and less prone to breakage.
+The plastic ear cups feel cheap, while the cloth padding on the cups and headband seems like it can flatten over time.
+However, these headphones use a braided cable and have a detachable boom microphone, making them feel more sturdy and less prone to breakage.

 These headphones have an excited v-shape sound profile.
 They deliver serious punch and boom, although some may find it sounds too boomy.
 They also have a very bright treble range, which can be piercing and shrill.
 Consider the Cooler Master MH751 if you're looking for similar gaming headphones with a slightly more neutral sound profile.

-The frequency response of the Cooler Master MH630 is passable.
-Bass delivery can slightly vary and a drop in bass may occur if the ear cups are not flush to your head, especially if you wear glasses or have thick hair.
-There are also some inconsistencies in the treble range and they seem to be sensitive to positioning and placement.
+The Cooler Master MH630's frequency response consistency is passable.
+Bass delivery can vary slightly, and a drop in bass may occur if the ear cups are not flush to your head, especially if you wear glasses or have thick hair.
+There are also some inconsistencies in the treble range, and they seem to be sensitive to positioning and placement.

-These headphones have satisfactory bass accuracy.
+These headphones have fair bass accuracy.
 While they lack a bit of thump and rumble in the low-bass, they're a lot more over-emphasized in the mid to high-treble.
-There's a powerful punch and warmth in their sound but this may be too boomy for some listeners.
+There's a powerful punch and warmth in their sound, but this may be too boomy for some listeners.

-The mid accuracy performance of the Cooler Master MH630 is superb.
-The mid range is neutral sounding, resulting in a well-balanced production of vocals and lead instruments.
+The Cooler Master MH630's mid accuracy is superb.
+The mid-range is neutral sounding, resulting in a well-balanced production of vocals and lead instruments.
 The high-mid is slightly over-emphasized but shouldn't sound too harsh.

 The treble accuracy is poor.
-The whole treble range is over-emphasized which makes vocals and lead instruments sound harsh and painful.
-Sibilants such as S and T sounds are also piercing.
+The whole treble range is over-emphasized, which makes vocals and lead instruments sound harsh and painful.
+Sibilants like S and T sounds are also piercing.

-The peaks and dips performance of these headphones is reasonable.
-There's a huge peak in the high-bass, making your mixes sound boomy and muddy at the expense of vocals and lead instruments.
-They're further weakened by several dips within the mid-range while the following peaks in the treble range make sibilants like S and T sounds in vocals piercing and painful.
+The peaks and dips performance is reasonable.
+There's a huge peak in the high bass, making your mixes sound boomy and muddy at the expense of vocals and lead instruments.
+They're further weakened by several dips within the mid-range, while the following peaks in the treble range make sibilants like S and T sounds in vocals piercing and painful.